Romanian-Solana-Developer-Program-C3/C3_Comets_Panta_Robert/lab4/README.md

 ## Structure of the Lab

-Rustlings exercises are divided into categories:
+Rustlings exercises are divided into categories (01-09 exercises):
 - **Variables** → Learn about mutability and shadowing.
 - **Functions** → Practice defining and using functions.
 - **Ownership** → Understand borrowing and lifetimes.